 Fall 2015 CSP "Lab" Courses

-CSP 1, 2, and 3 are designated CSP “Lab” courses, team-taught experimental seminars designed to engage their students critically and actively in synthesizing knowledge and ideas about an important topic.
-In these classes you’ll work closely with faculty from more than one academic field, developing new, cross-disciplinary perspectives; you’ll engage in intensive reading, writing, and discussion; you’ll participate in field experiences beyond the classroom; you’ll learn to think and work collaboratively, as a member of a diverse intellectual community.
+CSP 1, 2, and 3 are designated CSP “Lab” courses, experimental seminars (often team-taught) designed to engage their students critically and actively in synthesizing knowledge and ideas about an important topic.
+Students in CSP 1 and 3 will receive 8 units of credit (the equivalent of two courses); those in CSP 2 will receive 16 units.
+In these classes you’ll work closely with faculty with materials and approaches drawn from more than one academic field, developing new, cross-disciplinary perspectives; you’ll engage in intensive reading, writing, and discussion; you’ll participate in field experiences beyond the classroom; you’ll learn to think and work collaboratively, as a member of a diverse intellectual community.

 This course offers students the opportunity to analyze the sociohistoric, legal, and cultural tensions surrounding various (im)migrant communities in California.
 Students will explore the various waves of (im)migration across time to understand the diverse communities of California.
 Students will also build critical and interpretive capacities through the examination of state policies, statistics, and various historical and empirical studies.
 Additionally, through the construction and revision of several expository, and research-based writings on immigration, students will hone their writing, argumentation, and presentation skills.